 “He has promised—promised!—to give us the means to begin the final battle for control of this world.
 And those men are scared shitless of that war.”

 I got to my knees.
 I could see the boats over the gunwale then.
 I tried to pick out the men I knew.
 Juan de la Hoz and his facial hair.
 The Caribbean who had sung Little Red Corvette and told me Jissamán was full of traitors.
-The Chinese guy who didn’t know any English.
-The man who had grunted at me on my first trick at scraping the hull.
+Black Hanung and No English.
 They were rowing weakly, coughing, wheezing.
 Some disease had spread.
 “I did this.
 I told them about—”

 Bob’s bare foot slammed into my belly.
 I fell onto my side, my right elbow slamming into the deck.
 “Do be quiet, John.”